Reading School

-Reading School is a grammar school for boys with academy status in the English town of Reading, the county of Berkshire.
-It traces its history back to the school of Reading Abbey and is, thus, one of the oldest schools in England.
+Reading School is a state grammar school for boys with academy status in the English town of Reading, the county of Berkshire.
+It traces its history back to the school of Reading Abbey and is, thus, one of the oldest schools in England, although it closed for a few years in the 1860s.
+It is a state boarding school.
 There are no tuition fees for day pupils, and boarders only pay for food and lodging.
 Reading is one of the best state schools in the UK according to the GCSE and A-level tables and has consistently ranked in the top ten.

 History

 Reading School was founded as part of Reading Abbey.
-The date of the Abbey's charter, 29 March 1125, is taken as the foundation date, making it the 10th oldest school in England, although there are hints that there may have been a school running in Reading before this.
+The date of the Abbey's charter, 29 March 1125, is taken as the foundation date, despite the closure of the school in the 1860s.
+This date makes it the 10th oldest school in England, although there are hints that there may have been a school running in Reading before this.

 In 1486, the school was refounded as a "Free Grammar School" ("free" here meaning teaching the free, or liberal, arts, not that no fees were paid) by Henry VII on the urging of the then Abbot, John Thorne.
 From at least this time, the School was housed in the former Hospitium of St John.
 The main building of the hospitium still exists, but the refectory, which once housed the schoolroom, was demolished in 1785 and Reading Town Hall now stands on the site.

 After the dissolution of Reading Abbey in 1539, the school fell under the control of the corporation of Reading, its status being confirmed by Letters Patent issued by Henry VIII in 1541.
-This was reconfirmed in the Royal Charter granted to the corporation of Reading by Elizabeth I in 1560, which made the corporation liable for the salary of the headmaster and gave them the power of appointing him.
+This was reconfirmed in the royal charter granted to the Corporation of Reading by Elizabeth I in 1560, which made the corporation liable for the salary of the headmaster and gave them the power of appointing him.